amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 4. Install the Aqua Operator from Red Hat's OperatorHub and add it to the "aqua" namespace.

 ## Deploying Aqua Enterprise using Custom Resources
 The Aqua Operator includes a few CRDs to allow you to deploy Aqua in different configuraions.
-Before you create your deployment CR, pleaes review the CR examples in the next section that we've prepared for common deployment configuration.
+Before you create your deployment CR, pleaes review commons CR examples in the section *CR Examples* below.

 **[AquaCSP CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml)** provides the fastest methods to deploy Aqua Enterprise in a single cluster.
 AquaCSP defines how to deploy the Server, Gateway, Aqua Enforcer, and KubeEnforcer in the target cluster.
 Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml) for the listing of all fields and configurations.
 * You can set the enforcement mode using the "enforcerMode" property in the CR file.